0cjs/sedoc/8bit/nec/rom.md

     6000   2b   extension ROM signature area: sig = "AB" ($41 $42)

-- $7FFF = 55: The BASIC `mon` command jumps to $7FFC instead $7FFC instead
+- $7FFF = 55: The BASIC `mon` command jumps to $7FFC instead of the normal
-  of the normal monitor.
+  monitor.
 (Not tested what the ML monitor entry point does.)
 - $6000 = "AB": After some initialisation (and check for DOS boot?), system startup does `call $6002` if this signature is present.
 This can replace some BASIC commands, as described in ["Basic Extensions"](